erikhedb/ML_AI_Labs/README.md

 # TODO

+## Explore SDV ML Algorithms
+- Synthetic Data Vault - Used in TDM for Test data purposes
+- Explor the different algorithms used and map them onto the ML landscape

 ## Explore the Sidekit breast cancer data set
 - Does multiple linear regresion say anything?
 - What are the most important factors for breast cancer?